MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsNetworkRoamingPolicy.md

 More on the impact of bit rate setting on bandwidth can be found [here](https://docs.microsoft.com/microsoftteams/prepare-network).

+To enable the network roaming policy for users who are not enterprise voice enabled, you must also enable the AllowNetworkConfigurationSettingsLookup setting in TeamsMeetingPolicy.
+This setting is off by default.
+See Set-TeamsMeetingPolicy for more info on how to enable AllowNetworkConfigurationSettingsLookup for non-enterprise voice enabled users.

 ## EXAMPLES

 ### -------------------------- Example 1 --------------------------